mikmik19/mikmik19.github.com/_posts/2020-07-22-places-ive-read.md

 date: 2020-07-22 17:00:36 +0200
 ---

-Some time ago a came across the site [a year of reading the world](https://ayearofreadingtheworld.com/thelist/).
+Some time ago I came across the site [a year of reading the world](https://ayearofreadingtheworld.com/thelist/).
 The author read a book from each (or most) counties during a year.
-I couldn’t do that in a year but I think it is a worth while goal to strive after as i continue reading.
-To help me track this I’ve set up this site.
-This will give me an overview of which countries I am missing.
+I couldn’t do that in a year but I think it is a worth while goal.
+To help me track this I’ve set up this site, which gives me an overview of which countries I am missing.
 Eventually I would like to have read a book from every country in the world.

 <head>
     <script src="https://d3js.org/d3.v4.min.js" charset="utf-8"></script>